11th Economics Chapter 8 Exercise Solution (Poverty in India) Maharashtra Board – Free Solution

 12) Skill development and self-employment

 Skill development is considered one of the important aspects of job creation in India.
 For this purpose, opportunities need to be provided for skill-based training.
-This will inspire people towards entrepreneurship or self employement.
+This will inspire people towards entrepreneurship or self employment.

 Solution of all Chapters of Economics